Wormholes and holographic decoherence: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Yoshifumi Nakata for useful discussion.
+We would like to thank Yoshifumi Nakata and Zixia Wei for useful discussion.
+We would also like to thank an anonymous referee for pointing out important errors in the previous version, which help us to improve our numerical analysis significantly.
 The work of N.I. was supported in part by JSPS KAKENHI Grant Number 18K03619.
 The work of K.T. is supported by the Simons Foundation through the ``It from Qubit'' collaboration.
-The work of K.T. is also supported in part by JSPS KAKENHI Grant Number Number 19K23441.
+The work of K.T. is also supported in part by JSPS KAKENHI Grant Number 19K23441.
 T.U is supported by JSPS Grant-in-Aid for Young Scientists 19K14716.